afunnydev/harnois/content/_index.md

     - text: Covering that allows light penetration
     - text: Three lengths available (35’, 45’ and 65’)
   ctatitle: Get the EzKit<sup>TM</sup> guide and keep all the information you need at your fingertips
+  image: /images/ezkit-product-specs.jpg
+section8:
+  title: Learn more about this new product, which you can rent out easily to your clients.
+  link:
+    text: Contact Us
 section9:
   title: Expert support
   icons: